BartDeWaal/ERPN/README.md

 #### Switch 2
 Bound to tab.
 Swaps x and y.

+#### Trigonomic functions
+The most important trigonomic functions are also included.
+These all work based on radians, and are not currently settable to degrees.

+Sin is bound to `meta s`.
+Arcsin is bound to `meta S`.

+Cos is bound to `meta c`.
+Arccos is bound to `meta C`.

+Tan is bound to `meta t`.
+Arctan is bound to `meta T`.

 ## Development Setup on Linux
 Clone the repository into a directory.
 ```bash